pwall567/log-front-api/README.md

 - `level`: `INFO`
 - `clock`: the system clock

+There are also versions that take a Java `Class`; the fully qualified class name will be used as the name.

 ### Logger

 The `Logger` interface specifies a number of logging operations related to the different logging levels: